ActivisionGameScience/ags_conda_recipes/README.rst

 Point (4) is a problem even for the Linux-only crowd.
 Which distro?

-As far as system-level lock-in is concerned, ``pip`` is only somewhat better.
-Originally we were installing python packages in our global ``site-packages``, but now at least we have ``virtualenv``.
-With "environments" we are freed from system lock-in.
-Unfortunately it only works *well* for pure python code.
+As far as system-level lock-in is concerned, ``pip`` is somewhat better.
+Thanks to ``virtualenv`` we're not installing packages to our global ``site-packages`` anymore.
+Too bad this only works well for python code.

 What is conda?
 --------------

-``conda`` keeps the good aspects of each of these package managers and jettisons the bad.
-It handles native libraries without being locked in at the system level.
+``conda`` keeps the good parts of these package managers and jettisons the bad.
+It handles native libraries (and python libraries), but without being locked in at the system level.
 No root access is necessary.

-Like ``virtualenv``, ``conda`` also has a notion of "environment".
+Like ``virtualenv``, ``conda`` achieves this through "environments" (but a more sophisticated version to handle native binaries as well).
 You can have as many environments as you like (perhaps one per project).
 They are lightweight and easy to deploy like ``docker``, but fully cross-platform (Linux, Windows, and Mac).